+- c.
+Ancient culture

 - I. Traditional practices and ways of life that have existed for many centuries.

 - II.
 A modern, high-tech society.

 - III.
 A recent development project.

 - d.
 Indigenous

 - I. Belonging naturally to a particular place or region.

 - II.
 A sport played in the Olympics.

 - III.
 A type of arrow used in archery.